Isle of Wight Guru

 The people behind the Red Squirrel Trail also recommend a number of other places for car-free or quiet cycle routes for families:

 • Parkhurst Forest which is near to Newport is a good sized woodland with lots of walking and cycling routes.
+Read the blog about our botched attempt at this route.

-• Newport to Wootton Bridge is an inland section which meets up with the Isle of Wight Steam Railway, which is a nice family day out (i.e. a nice day out for families, rather than a day out for nice families).
+• Newport to Wootton Bridge is an inland section that meets up with the Isle of Wight Steam Railway, which is a nice family day out (i.e. a nice day out for families, rather than a day out for nice families).

 Useful facilities for cycling on the Isle of Wight